xturavaina/nacento-connector/README.md

 ## Caveats & Limitations

+- Code is ridiculously bad as I am, logic is pure improvitzation, no optimitzation nor process engineering has been done, except to fit my needs.
+Help on this is highly appreciated.
 - Assumes **S3/R2 URLs are directly consumable** by your frontend (CORS, CDN, permissions are your responsibility).
 - Some Magento features or 3rd-party modules may **expect images to exist physically in `pub/media`**.
 Validate compatibility.
 - Error handling and retries are **minimal** in the alpha stage.